Sebastien-Raguideau/strain_resolution_practical/Introduction.md

 ## Assembly

 We are going to use megahit for assembly.
-It is a fast memory efficient metagenomic assembler and particularly usefull for handling large coassembly.
+It is a fast memory efficient metagenomic assembler and particularly useful for handling large coassembly or large datasets.

-Why would you want to to assembly or coassembly?
+Why would you want to do an assembly or a coassembly?

 Megahit is installed, reads are at